Business Process Modeling Techniques with Examples

 Role Interaction Diagram ( RID )

-Role interaction diagrams offer flexibility but somewhat harder to draw
+Role interaction diagrams offer flexibility but are somewhat harder to draw

 7. Gantt Charts

-Gantt charts relate a list of activities to a time scale.
-Although it can be used to represent a process graphically it’s strength lies in the ability to monitor the current situation, project timeline, and resource allocation.
+Gantt charts are a versatile tool among business process modeling techniques, primarily used to relate a list of activities to a time scale.
+Although it can be used to represent a process graphically, its strength lies in the ability to monitor the current situation, project timeline, and resource allocation.
 Although things like dependencies can be highlighted in it the modeling part is severely lacking.
 Probably the reason why it isn’t popular anymore.
-If you’re using to monitor timelines then you’ll be pleased to know Creately supports drawing Gantt charts.
+If you’re using it to monitor timelines then you’ll be pleased to know Creately supports drawing Gantt charts.

 A Gantt chart is a matrix that lists on the vertical axis all the tasks or activities to be performed in a process.
 Each row contains a single activity identification, which usually consists of a number and a name.
 The horizontal axis is headed by columns indicating estimated activity duration, skill level needed to perform the activity, and the name of the person assigned to the activity, followed by one column for each period in the project’s duration.
 Each period may be expressed in hours, days, weeks, months, and other time units.
 In some cases, it may be necessary to label the period columns as period 1, period 2, and so on.